franleplant/nosleepjavascript-blog/content/blog/thinking-startup/index.md

 aiming to build, a new bread of transportation and new home for human kind.

-I guess you could take these achievements apart if you focus on the bad parts of our society which I don't deny their exist, but I don't think we can deny the net benefits and how humanity will look back 20 or 50 years back at these pioneers will be highly positive.
+I guess you could take these achievements apart if you focus on the bad parts of our society which I don't deny they exist, but I don't think we can deny the net benefits and how humanity will look back 20 or 50 years back at these pioneers will be highly positive.

 ## My current stage in life